RevoU-FSSE-2/week-4-muhammad-avicena/README.md

 ## DEPLOYMENT ⚙️
 [![Netlify Status](https://api.netlify.com/api/v1/badges/25b51f31-5c41-44f4-84b3-4b1870f47e44/deploy-status)](https://app.netlify.com/sites/avicena-week2/deploys)

+# Further Explanation is coming soon !

 The project has been successfully deployed using Netlify.
-You can access the production version of the website by following this link: [https://avicena.site](https:/avicena.site).
+You can access the production version of the website by following this link: [https://avicena.site](https://avicena.site).

 Feel free to explore the website and try out the different features.
 I appreciate any feedback and suggestions to further improve the user experience.